Description

 AveDuration:

-• Looking at the average days under water of 190 days in the last 5 years of Invesco Shipping ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (124 days)
+• The average days under water over 5 years of Invesco Shipping ETF is 193 days, which is greater, thus worse compared to the benchmark SPY (122 days) in the same period.

 Performance (YTD)